 Well, this all looks pretty encouraging now.
 And so, the eager Ralph Strangis then hollers, “Hang on and strap in,” and seems almost unable to contain his excitement before getting into the first colossal match featuring Tommy Jammer versus Tom Burton.

 The announcers promise the innovation of slow-motion replay.
-It’s a nifty addition to the matches that get old fast and at times seem to slow down the show.
+It’s a nifty addition to the matches that get old fast and sometimes seem to slow down the show.

-What’s worse and explained later in this article is that Verne Gagne was very upset by how much the wrestling business was exposed by breaking down these wrestling moves in plain sight and for all to learn.
+What’s worse- explained later in this article- is that Verne Gagne was very upset by how much the wrestling business was exposed by breaking down these wrestling moves in plain sight and for all to learn.